Make water change colors!

 The citric acid C6H8O7 from the second cup also dissociates in water, producing protons H+.
 Moreover, each of its molecules can form three whole H+!
 But, unlike NaHSO4, citric acid does so unwillingly, and as a result, much less H+ is released into the solution in the second cup than in the first.
 Therefore, some of the thymol blue becomes red H2Ind, and some becomes yellow HInd-.
 A mixture of yellow and red, just as when we mix paint colors, yields orange.

 Cup #3 (yellow)

 In the third cup, the mixture of citric acid C6H8O7 and sodium carbonate Na2CO3 produces even fewer protons H+.
 Therefore, all the thymol blue in such an environment turns into yellow HInd-.
 In fact, the medium in the third cup is almost neutral.
 You might think that we would obtain the same result if we just added the thymol blue to a cup of plain water.
 However, even clear drinking water contains some dissolved carbon dioxide, which makes its medium slightly acidic.
-That is why we use the mixture of citric acid and sodium carbonate.
-Incidentally, when these two substances are mixed, carbon dioxide forms - causing the mixture to bubble.
+That’s why we use a mixture of citric acid and sodium carbonate.
+Incidentally, when these two substances are mixed, carbon dioxide forms, causing the mixture to bubble.

 Cup #4 (green)